eclipse-iceoryx/iceoryx/iceoryx_examples/small_memory/README.md

 [configuration guide](./doc/website/advanced/configuration-guide.md).

 This configuration has two parts:
-* The resource limits set in cmake during configuration with cmake options in the format `IOX_*`.
+* The resource limits set in cmake during configuration with options in the format `IOX_*`.
 This will influence the management shared memory segment size.
-* The memory pool configuration, set either in source code when configuration the RouDi object, or when starting `iox-roudi` by specifying a TOML configuration file.
+* The memory pool configuration, set either in source code when creating the RouDi object, or when starting `iox-roudi` by specifying a TOML configuration file.
 This will influence the individual memory pool shared memory segment sizes.

 This is an example guide showing how to run the basic hello world example with truly minimal resource limits to achieve shared memory usage of less than 100